William A. White: Family

 White met and married Izie Dora White (no relation) of Mill Village, Nova Scotia.
 She was a descendant of Black Loyalists.
 Together they raised a family of thirteen children.
 One of their daughters, Portia White, became a world-famous singer.
 Son Bill White Jr., became the first Black Canadian to run for federal political office in Canada when he stood as a candidate for the Co-operative Commonwealth Federation in the 1949 federal election.
 Son Jack, was a noted Canadian labour union activist and the second black candidate to run for office in the Legislative Assembly of Ontario.

 World War I

 In 1916, White enlisted in the No. 2 Construction Battalion, an all-black segregated unit serving in World War I. He was the only black chaplain in the Canadian military and was a commissioned officer serving with the rank of Honorary Captain.

 Ministry

 Following the war, White returned to Halifax and was called to Cornwallis Street Baptist Church.
 He served as rector for more than 17 years.
 During the early 1930s, his services were broadcast over the radio every month, and they were heard throughout the Maritimes.
-He died of cancer on September 9, 1936 in Halifax.
+He died of pneumonia on September 9, 1936 in Halifax.